 6. Tin Man

 And it wouldn’t be right to have scarecrow without the Tin Man.
-I love this non traditional Tin Man costume with a tutu for a little something different.
+I love this non traditional Tin Man costume if you are looking for book week costumes for girls that are traditionally male characters.
+The addition of a tutu gives it a feminine twist.

 7. Where The Wild Things Are

 This story kind of creeps me out a little however it does make for a really cool costume for kids… or adults!
 It is also perfect for any Book Week theme!
 What I love most about this DIY Where The Wild Things Are costume is the fact that it is made from a paper bag.
 You can’t get much more budget-friendly than a paper bag craft costume!

 > Get the Where The Wild Things Book here